PRVR-KSHR/localrepo/readme.md

-# this is my local repo whih is uploaded from local Machine
+# this is my local repo which is uploaded from local Machine